 Search Engine Optimization Plugins

 You should use a couple of plugins that will help you with your SEO.
 SEO means search engine optimization.
-One of the type of plugins you will want to use is an on page optimization plugin.
+One of the type of plugins you will want to use is an on-page optimization plugin.
 Two plugins I recommend are these.
-You don't need both.
+You don’t need both.
 You can choose either one.

 Both of those plugins come highly recommended and have millions of people using them.
-I personally use Yoast on all my websites.
+I use Yoast on all my websites.

 The other type of SEO plugin you need is a caching plugin.
-A caching plugin keeps a copy of your website in file so that every time a user visits your site, as long as the site hasn't changed, it serves up an optimized version of your site to speed up deliver of your website.
+A caching plugin keeps a copy of your website in a file so that every time a user visits your site, as long as the site hasn’t changed, it serves up an optimized version of your site to speed up delivery of your website.

 - WP Super Cache (easy but not quite as fast)

 - W3 Total Cache (More difficult to set up but usually quicker.)

 - WP Rocket (Easier to set up and faster but is not free.)